yorkulibraries/yufile/README.md

 Collecting many different documents into one, while managing a table contents and sensible pagination, is not easy.
 Reportedly many committees use PDF-XChange Editor or Adobe Acrobat, but this involves a lot of finicky work.

 Another approach is to use [LaTeX](https://www.latex-project.org/) (see the [Wikipedia entry](https://en.wikipedia.org/wiki/LaTeX) for more, including how to pronounce the name).
 It will be most familiar to people in the sciences.
 To those who have not used it, LaTeX may appear quite technical at first glance.
-It is, but it's possible to use it to make attractive and readable documents with just surface knowledge of it.
+It is, but it's possible to use it to make attractive and readable documents with just surface knowledge (admittedly, as long as nothing goes wrong).
+In this case, using LaTeX means one consitutent document of the file can be replaced and the entire thing regenerated in seconds, with the table of contents and pagination updating automatically.
+No tedious manual renumbering is needed.

 ## Naming the included PDFs